Tech is hot, and the stock market behaved like the dot.com bubble of 2000.

 But how large is too large?
 Are we at the edge of yet more nose dives as 2022 dot.com bubble continues to unravel?

-Will the market dip this year, or will it like 2000 not bottom out until two years later in 2024?
+Will the market dip this year, or will it like 2000 when the market will not bottom out until 2024?

 The truth is nobody knows.

-Many people thought the market would crash in 2016, and then more thought it was going to crash in 2020.
+Many people thought the market would crash in 2016, and then more thought it was going to crash in 2020 and 2022.

 Some people also pulled their money out during the pandemic and lost big during its subsequent recovery.